Traveling With Pets To The U.S.

 Beginning July 14, 2021, there is a temporary suspension for dogs imported from countries that CDC considers high risk for dog rabies, including Bolivia.
 This includes dogs arriving from countries NOT at high risk if the dogs have been in any high-risk country during the previous 6 months.
 Eligible individuals can apply for a CDC Dog Import Permit .
 For more information, please contact CDC or U.S. Customs and Border Protection .

 Traveling With Minors To The U.S.

-Under Bolivian law, a person under age 18 is a minor.
-In cases in which one parent wishes to travel with a minor alone, or if the minor wishes to travel alone, the accompanying parent or solo traveler minor must obtain a legalized authorization from the non-traveling parent or from both parents consenting the child’s departure from Bolivia.
+Under Bolivian law, a person under the age 18 is a minor.
+In cases in which one parent wishes to travel with a minor alone, or if the minor wishes to travel alone, the accompanying parent or solo traveler minor must obtain a notarized authorization from the non-traveling parent or from both parents consenting to the child’s departure from Bolivia.
 U.S. citizen parents of Bolivian citizen children may wish to prepare this authorization should emergency travel be necessary.